necromuralist/boston_housing/boston_housing/statistical_analysis.rst

 The Data
 --------

 The data was taken from the `sklearn.load_boston <http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html>`_ function, which itself cites the `UCI Machine Learning Repository <http://archive.ics.uci.edu/ml/datasets/Housing>`_ as their source for the data.
-The data gives values for various features of different suburbs of Boston as well as the median-value for homes in the suburbs.
+The data gives values for various features of different suburbs of Boston as well as the median-value for homes in each suburb.
 The features were chosen to reflect various aspects believed to influence the price of houses including the structure of the house (age and spaciousness), the quality of the neighborhood, transportation access to employment centers and highways, and pollution.

 Here is the description of the data variables provided by sklearn.